Click the covers which link to Amazon for ordering the Paperback Books.

 In this gripping and highly enjoyable book, Nicholas Rankin, author of the best-selling Churchill's Wizards, puts 30 Assault Unit's fascinating story in a strategic and intelligence context.
 He also argues that Ian Fleming's Second World War service was one of the most significant periods of his life - without this, the most popular spy fiction of the twentieth century would not have been written.

 Back in 2007 I (Guy Allan Farrin) approached this publisher (Pen & Sword) under a pen name, with an idea for a book about 30AU.
 I received a polite 'Thank you, but not interested'.
 A few weeks later, under my own name, I approached this same publisher with a different idea for a book about the same unit.
 This time I got a reply, 'Sorry you're a couple of weeks too late, we have just commissioned our in-house author to write about this very subject'.
 Obviously in a fit of anger I rang said publisher, there was firstly a stuttering apology which quickly turned into some mumbled threats about legal action if i ever repeated this story.
 A few weeks later I rang Craig Cabell to get his take, conspicuous by his lack of contact, (considering I was running the 30AU website) this time i got a vague offer of a 'Chapter' within his book, which I angrily refused.
-So I'm happy it proved to be poor and the movie it spawned also poor.
+So I'm happy it proved to be poor with even less evidence to support what I had originally found, than I had myself, they even failed to uncover the documents i found proving my case and the movie it spawned was also poor and entirely fictitious.

 I promised myself that I would make my books available and successful before these people saw their day in court, Hopefully that day is finally coming.
 DO NOT TRUST THIS PUBLISHER or author...
 My books are now available via AMAZON. thank you ...